bottlepy/bottle/docs/tutorial.rst

 Here is an incomplete list of things that change in debug mode:

-* A stacktrace is added to the default error page.
+* The default error page shows a traceback.
-* Templates are not cached anymore.
+* Templates are not cached.
+* Plugins are applied immediately.

 Just make sure to not use the debug mode on a production server.